Talking with Children/Tweens

 It’s helpful for children to name porn when they see it…“that’s porn!”
-Teach them how to close screens ahead of time, so if they see porn they can immediately shut it down.
+Teach them how to close devices ahead of time, so if they see porn they can immediately shut it down.
 It’s also important they know they won’t be in trouble if they do accidentally see porn.

 Lastly, encourage your child to tell a safe adult if they’ve seen porn.
-Watching porn can be very confusing for young children – they may feel frightened, curious, embarrassed or aroused.
+Watching porn can be very confusing for young children – they may feel frightened, curious, embarrassed and/or aroused.
 Some children will feel ashamed and guilty and need adult assurance that they are not to blame for how they feel.